BJL156/JordanOS/README.md

 # JordanOS
-A simple OS written in C made in order to understand operating system development.
+A simple OS written in C made in order to learn operating system development.

 ## About
-JordanOS is an operating system that compiles into an ISO which can be ran with an emulator or burned into a USB in order to view it on real hardware.
-It was built on the x86 architecture and uses x86 assembly and C for low level hardware access.
-The main challenge was creating the building process since there's a lot of things to consider such as assembly files, C files, and creating the setup needed for GRUB to work on the system.
-In the future this OS will be having most of the basic features that will make this a "real" OS.
-These future features can be founded within the "Features" section.
+JordanOS is an operating system that builds into an ISO.
+It can be run within an emulator or put on a USB to be run on real hardware.
+It was made for the x86 architecture using both C and x86 assembly for direct hardware access.

+The hardest part was creating a build system that's simple for users to run because, it has to consider assembly files, C files, setting up GRUB correctly, and creating a way for Windows to interact with the Linux build system.

+In the future, JordanOS will have more of the basic features listed below.

 # Features
-- [x] Linux support and Window support (in the form of WSL).
+- [x] Runs on Linux and Window (via WSL).
-- [x] GRUB bootloader.
+- [x] Uses the GRUB bootloader.
-- [x] VGA driver.
+- [x] VGA display driver.
-- [x] Rewrite GRUB's GDT.
+- [x] Custom Global Descriptor Table (GDT).
-- [x] Write an IDT.
+- [x] Interrupt Descriptor Table (IDT).
-- [x] IRQ and ISR support.
+- [x] Interrupt Request (IRQ) and Interrupt Service Routine (ISR) support.
-- [x] Keyboard driver.
+- [x] Basic Keyboard driver.
-- [x] Basic PIT functionality.
+- [x] Basic Programmable Interval Timer (PIT).
-- [ ] Basic shell with:
+- [ ] Basic shell:
   - [x] `help` command.
   - [x] `clear` command.
   - [x] `uptime` command.
-  - [ ] Other simple commands.
+  - [ ] More commands coming.
-- [ ] Basic memory management functions.
+- [ ] Basic memory management.
   - [x] Paging.
-  - [ ] Memory allocation with jos_malloc.
-- [ ] FAT12 file system.
+  - [ ] Simple memory allocator `jos_malloc`.
-- [ ] Audio support.
+- [ ] FAT12 filesystem support.

 ## Prerequisites
-JordanOS is only available natively on Linux; however, it's possible to build JordanOS in Windows using WSL 2.
-Therefore, if on Windows these dependencies must be installed in WSL 2.
+You can build JordanOS natively on Linux.
+On Windows, you need to use WSL 2.
 - GCC i386 cross compiler.
 - NASM.
 - grub.